ioBanker/bitshares-ui/app/help/en/introduction/tos.md

 ## About ioBanker DEX Platform

-ioBanker DEX Platform is a browser based decentralized client module developed on top of the BitShares blockchain.
+ioBanker DEX Platform is a browser based decentralized blockchain client module developed on top of the BitShares blockchain.

 The main focuses for the design of ioBanker DEX platform and BitShares Blockchain are: